 What was I to do?
 Not only did we not have a plan B or clear exit upon purchase, I quickly found out we were two different types of real estate investors, with different types of goals.

 At the time, I was a little stumped.
 I just couldn’t keep taking it on the chin for that $700 a month.

 Some people would say that these types of challenges are the reason why they’re not real estate investors to begin with.
-It’s kind of a “is the glass half empty or half full” situation.
+It’s kind of a “glass half empty or half full” situation.

 Sometimes, when facing a tough situation like this, you have to ask yourself, “What’s the worst that can happen?”
 Then, stay positive, and try to seek out a creative solution.